WooodHead/xtuple/xtdesktop/tags/R3_5_1/resources/docs/README.txt

  * xTuple Updater version 2.2.2
  * xTuple ERP 3.5.1

-The xtdesktop is included on new database installations provided via the bundled xTuple Installer, but it and other pre-requesites may be acquired independently here: http://sourceforge.net/projects/postbooks/files/
+The xtdesktop is included on new database installations provided via the bundled xTuple Installer, but it and other prerequisites may be acquired independently here: http://sourceforge.net/projects/postbooks/files/

 The package is installed with xTuple Updater, an application for xTuple ERP (PostBooks, Standard, and Manufacturing Editions) which enables you to update your databases from one release to the next, to upgrade from one xTuple ERP edition to another, such as from PostBooks to Standard Edition, and to load supplemental extensions into your xTuple database.
 The Updater reads and processes upgrade scripts or packages, which are collections of files bundled together into .gz files.
 A full description of xTuple Updater may be found here: